 "Before [they] can alter [their] behavior in any way, the individual must first encompass the sensations and feeling which go along with it."
 (Polster and Polster, Gestalt Therapy Integrated: Contours of Theory and Practice, 1974).
 Gestalt Therapy is a method for increasing awareness in the here and now, involving all that a person may think, feel, and sense in a given moment.
 This awareness must include not only cognitive understanding, but also the acknowledgement of the felt sense that comes with thoughts or memories.
 When a person can fully accept these occurrences, without judgement, they then are able to make other choices/alter behavior.
 Gestalt Therapy was first developed in the 1940s and the theory has expanded considerably.
 I can recommend books if you are further interested.

 We would all benefit from having secure attachments with others in every aspect of our life.
 However, some of us may notice patterns of relating that leave us feeling upset or confused, either in specific relationships, or generally with most people.
 Attachment-based therapy aims to help you learn to connect with others in a way that leaves you feeling nourished by your interactions, and confident in your boundaries without relational tension.

-I am currently enrolled in the DARe (Dynamic Attachment Re-patterning experience) program, and hope to obtain the certificate in this approach by October 2022.
-More information about this program can be found here.
+I have completed the DARe (Dynamic Attachment Re-patterning experience) program and combine skills from this training in addition to other attachment-based approaches.
+More information about the DARe program can be found here.

 Expressive Arts Therapy is an intermodal treatment approach, which incorporates music, visual art, movement, and writing to deepen one's experience, broaden awareness, and increase understanding.
 Not all of these modalities may be used.
 However, it is often through the progression of one modality or form of creativity, to another where new states of being, awarenesses, and insights emerge in the present moment.
 No artistic skill or experience is required.